WillSwiston/Geo_Suite/Tools/README.md

 # GeoSuite Tooling
-Tooling-specific information is found within each folder.
+Tool-specific information is found within each folder.

 ## Code Styling
 To enforce code-style, the `format` script has been created.